-Components of a Scope of Work
+Components of a scope of work

 Your SOW should be very specific and thorough.
-Broadly, it should include what work is being done, who will be doing the work, timeline for completion, and the associated estimated costs.
+Broadly, it should include what work is being done, who will be doing the work, the timeline for completion, and the associated estimated costs.
 The following components should all be included in a scope of work:

 Management team: List who will be managing the project and their contact information.
 This will typically be the general contractor and/or contractor team.
 For contractors, list their licenses and license numbers.